phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 ## Late votes

-Late votes, after the dispute already reached a quorum + super majority, must be rewarded (albeit a smaller amount) as well.
+Late votes, after the dispute already reached a quorum + supermajority, must be rewarded (albeit a smaller amount) as well.
 These ones must be attached to the votes after a defined period of time after the result has reached the required quorum + supermajority.